saleor/storefront/README.md

 #### Apps

 - [`apps/storefront`](apps/storefront/README.md): Next.js e-commerce storefront starter pack
-- [`apps/saleor-app-checkout`](apps/saleor-app-checkout/README.md): a Next.js Saleor app with dashboard for managing settings and theme, backend for Checkout, and the Checkout Storefront – ready to be extended/modified
+- [`apps/saleor-app-checkout`](apps/saleor-app-checkout/README.md): a Next.js Saleor app with a dashboard for managing settings and theme, backend for Checkout, and the Checkout Storefront – ready to be extended/modified

 #### Packages